lionhp/lion-dropbox-server/README.md

 ## Usage
 1. Modify configuration file(config.ini)
 2. `go build main.go`
-3. Upload to your server
+3. Deploy to your server
 4. Use linux systemd to manage the server.

 ## Changelog